How to Create a Full System Backup in Windows 11

 Creating a full system backup in Windows 11, often called a system image, makes an exact copy of your entire PC.
 This includes Windows, your personal settings, and all the apps and files you have.
 It’s like a snapshot you can use to restore your computer to a previous working state if something goes wrong.

-To get to System Settings, you can use the Windows key + I shortcut or click on Start ==> Settings, which you’ll see in the image below:
+You can access System Settings using the Windows key + I shortcut or by clicking on Start ==> Settings, which you’ll see in the image below:

-In Windows Settings, navigate to System and select Storage from the right pane.
+In Windows Settings , navigate to System and select Storage from the right pane.
 Then, under Storage Management, select Advanced storage settings to expand more options.

 Click Create a system image on the left side of the window.